 REQUIRED: Create pair RDDs and perform various operations.

 OPTIONAL: Complete challenge labs performing more complex operations.

-- 1. Create a Pair RDD note in Zeppelin.

-- a.
-Open the Firefox browser and enter the following URL to view the Zeppelin UI.
+- 1. Create a Pair RDD note in Zeppelin. - a.
+Open the Firefox browser and enter the following URL to view the Zeppelin UI. http://sandbox:9995/ c.
+At the top right click on the gear icon to change interpreter binding.

-- http://sandbox:9995/

-b.
 Click on Notebook and select Create new note on the drop down.
 Name this note Pair RDDs.